SanjanPiya/AppRTC-iOS/README.md

 - "waiting for answer" does not disappear (should be removed)
 - (sept) screen orientation change results in strange behavior - even sometimes connection breaks
 - if phone goes offline does it unregister form server too?
 - iphone switches screen of after some minutes without activity (prevent)
-- user nandi to be configured over gui
-- websocket url should be configured over gui
 - don't display user nandi in listbox because it cannot be called
 - Error-Handling:
     - if appConfig is in wrong format display a message